edyedy123/Fit-Friends-App/BTS530/proof_of_concept2.md

 # Proof of Concept

 ## Proof of Concept (POC) Name:
-Booking a Meeting
+Logs an exercise

 ## Functionality in this POC:
-A student user that belongs to a BTS530 group will book a meeting for the group by selecting from meeting times that have been set up by the course instructor.
-The POC includes logic to ensure that only valid meeting bookings can be made.
+A Logged in user can logs his/her exercise by choose provided exercise.
+In addtional, User can add the weight and number of reps for each set in detialed page.
+POC includes logic to ensure that only valid meeting bookings can be made.

 ## Data store:
 All database tables required for the above functionality are already in place; the POC will update existing tables, no additional tables will be created.